 This course presents a survey of the evolution of the earth and life through geologic time.
 The course includes such topics as earthquakes and the earth's interior, mountain building, drifting continents, the Ice Ages, the solar system, the history of life, and the geological aspects of the environment and its effect on the future of mankind.
 (3 lecture and 3 laboratory hours per week).
-Prerequisite: GEOL 1403.
+Prerequisite: GEOL 1401 or GEOL 1403.
+[CB400601539]